PFE: Research Initiation in Engineering Formation

 Important Information for Proposers

 Engineering faculty possess both deep technical expertise in their engineering discipline and the primary responsibility for the process of professional formation of future engineers.
 As such, engineering faculty are in a unique position to help address critical challenges in engineering formation.
-The Professional Formation of Engineers: Research Initiation in Engineering Formation (PFE: RIEF) program enables engineering faculty who are renowned for teaching, mentoring, or leading educational reform efforts on their campus to initiate collaborations with colleagues in the social and/or learning sciences to address difficult, boundary-spanning problems in the professional formation of engineers.
+The Professional Formation of Engineers: Research Initiation in Engineering Formation (PFE: RIEF) program enables engineering faculty who are renowned for teaching, mentoring, or leading educational reform efforts on their campus to develop expertise in conducting engineering education research.

 What Has Been Funded (Recent Awards Made Through This Program, with Abstracts)

 Map of Recent Awards Made Through This Program